 Gabriela completed her B.A. at The University of North Carolina at Chapel Hill, studying abroad in Florence her junior year.
 Prior to Vanderbilt, she has worked with an international human rights organization, a higher education access non-profit, and completed her M.Ed. in Higher Education Policy at Vanderbilt.
 Beyond advising students on studying abroad, Gabriela also coordinates the need-based scholarship program for GEO.
 Gabriela is excited to put all of the skills she’s acquired to good use in facilitating international experiences like the one she took part in as an undergraduate!

-Study Abroad Advisor and Agreements Coordinator
+Study Abroad Advisor and Assessment/Agreements Coordinator

 Dave grew up in northern California and earned his B.A. in English from UC Davis, spending his senior year abroad at The University of Stirling, Scotland.
 After graduation he served as a Peace Corps Volunteer in Azerbaijan, teaching English in a secondary school and working with internally displaced people from the Nagorno-Karabakh War.
 Dave then spent 6 years in Boston working for the Big Brothers Big Sisters youth mentoring organization before relocating to Nashville in 2013.
 After 3 years with Vanderbilt’s Office of Active Citizenship and Service, Dave joined GEO in the fall of 2017.
 He is currently working towards his M.Ed. in Higher Education Administration from Peabody, and enjoys cooking, the outdoors, San Francisco Giants baseball, and DJing for WXNA 101.5 FM.